 -fishing - urban

 Funding window priorities can change for year to year depending on objectives and priorities for the program.

 Grant dollars cannot be used for activities such as group banquets, raffle prizes, hunting competitions, for-profit projects, or for the purchase of hunting or fishing licenses, tags or stamps.

 How are grant awards determined?

-Grant applications are scored by a panel of at least three department employees according to how well the proposed project meets scoring criteria, which are listed in the grant application packet.
-Final awards will be made by the Arizona Game and Fish Department Director.
-It is anticipated grant awards for the 2012 grant year will be announced on or around August 27, 2012.
+Grant applications are scored by a panel of at least three department employees according to how well the proposed project meets the funding window priority and scoring criteria, which are listed in the grant application packet.
+Final awards will be approved by the Arizona Game and Fish Department Director.